Halpern-Type Accelerated and Splitting Algorithms For Monotone Inclusions: Halpern-Type Accelerated Douglas-Rachford Splitting Method

-Compared to the accelerated DR scheme in \cite{kim2021accelerated}, our convergence guarantee is on the forward-backward residual operator norm $\norms{G_{\gamma}(x_k)}$ instead of an intermediate squared residual $\norms{u_k - \Tc^{\textrm{DR}}_{\gamma}(u_k)}$.
+Compared to the accelerated DR scheme in \cite{kim2021accelerated}, our convergence guarantee is on the norm $\norms{G_{\gamma}(x_k)}$ of the forward-backward residual operator $G_{\gamma}$ instead of the intermediate squared residual $\norms{u_k - \Tc^{\textrm{DR}}_{\gamma}(u_k)}$.
 Moreover, our accelerated DR method relies on a Halpern-type scheme and our analysis is rather elementary using a Lyapunov analysis technique from \cite{diakonikolas2020halpern,yoon2021accelerated} compared to \cite{kim2021accelerated}.
 We hope that the approach in this section can also be utilized to provide a direct proof for the DR scheme in \cite{kim2021accelerated}.

+\begin{remark}[\textbf{Accelerated three-operator splitting method}] We can extend our scheme \eqref{eq:ADR_scheme_01b} to approximate a solution of $0 \in A(x^{\star}) + B(x^{\star}) + C(x^{\star})$, where $A$ and $B$ are maximally monotone, and $C$ is $\rho$-cocoercive.
+In this case, our accelerated scheme becomes